 How can you become a successful solopreneur and achieve a healthy work-life balance?
 The key is to set limits on your work hours.
 That may seem impossible when you are just starting out and have a ton of things to do to get your business off the ground.
 But, when you take little breaks to do something enjoyable – go for a walk or run, see a movie with your kids, check out a music festival, hang out in the bookstore – you will undoubtedly come back rejuvenated and even inspired with new ideas and solutions to work challenges.

-Set up your phone to answer from anywhere, so you can take important client calls even if you’re on vacation.
+Set up your phone with a voice mobility line to answer from anywhere, so you can take important client calls even if you’re on vacation.

 Limit your screen time

 As a small business owner, your work involves marketing on social media, website design, and emailing clients and vendors, so you probably check your phone dozens of times a day.

 Consider stepping away from your computer and phone at least once or twice during your work day to focus on offline tasks.
 Turn your phone to airplane mode and put your laptop away for a couple of hours.
 You can also turn notifications off on your phone and reserve a specific time of the day for replying to emails.

 A quick digital detox can help you cut out distractions that don't need to be dealt with immediately.
 This way, you can dive straight into the more important tasks for the day and give them your full attention and concentration.

 As a business owner, you probably have too many lists – people to call back or email, product ideas to research, marketing plans to try out, and mundane administrative responsibilities.
 If it feels like you're drowning in never-ending lists and you don't know where to start, try changing the way you view your tasks.